dushenda/Aerosol-Optical-Depth/README.md

 ### 参考文献

-[1] Kasten,"A New Table and Approximation Formula for the Relative Optical Air Mass",Arch.Meteorol.Geophys.Bioklimatol.Ser.B 14,206-223(1965).
+[1] Kasten,"A New Table and Approximation Formula for the Relative Optical AirMass" ,Arch.Meteorol.
+Geophys.
+Bioklimato l.
+Ser.B 14,206-223(1965).

 [2] R.A Miner,K.S.W.Chamption,and H.L.Pond,The ARDC Model Atmosphere,1959,Air Force Surveys in Geophysics 11(AFCRL,1959)

 [3] F.Link and L.Neuzil,Table of Light Trajectories in the Terrestrial Atmosphere(Hermann,Paris,1969)

 [4] D.E Snier and A. Goldman,Refractive Effects in Remote Sensing of Atmosphere with Infrared Transmission Spectroscopy,(Ballistic Research Labratories,June 1975)

-[5] Y. M. Treve, New Values of the Optical Air Mass and the Refraction and Comparison with Previous Tables," in Proceed-ings, Second Tropospheric Refraction Effects Technical ReviewMeeting, Technical Documentary Rep. ESD-TDR 64-103, May1964 (National Technical Information Service Order AD-442626), pp.5-391.
+[5] Y. M. Treve, New Values of the Optical Air Mass and theRefraction and Comparison with Previous Tables," in Proceed-ings, Second Tropospheric Refraction Effects Technical ReviewMeeting, Technical Documentary Rep. ESD-TDR 64-103, May1964 (National Technical Information Service Order AD-442626), pp.5-391.

 [6] International Organization for Standardization,Standard Atmosphere,International Standard ISO253(1972)

-[7] S.L.Valley,Handbook of Geophysics and Space Physics (AFCRL,1965), pp.23.
+[7] S.L.Valley,Handbook of Geophysics and Space Physics(AFCRL,1965), pp.23.

-[8] W.H.Jefferys,M.J.Fitzpatrick,B.E.McArthur,andJ.E.
-McCartney, GaussFit:A System for Least Squares and RobustEstimation (U. Texas at Austin, 1989).
+[8] W.H.Jefferys,M.J.Fitzpatrick,B.E.McArthur,andJ.E.McCartney, GaussFit:A System for Least Squares and RobustEstimation (U. Texas at Austin, 1989).

 [9] A.T.Young,Observational Technique and Data Reduction," inle to Methods of Experimental Physics(Vol. 12, Astrophysics; Partrmly A:Optical and Infrared),N,Carleton,Ed.(Academic, New York, 1974),p.150.

 ## 3.定标曲线和气溶胶反演